-- The x and y coordinates of a GCP are measured from the Map, and the z coordinate is obtained from the elevation source.
-If you add a reference image that has a different geographic coordinate system from the Map or the elevation source has a different vertical coordinate from the Map, make sure the coordinate transformations are correctly defined.
+- The x- and y-coordinates of a GCP are measured from the map, and the z-coordinate is obtained from the elevation source.
+If you add a reference image that has a different geographic coordinate system from the map, or the elevation source has a different vertical coordinate from the map, ensure that the coordinate transformations are correctly defined.

 - If GCPs are collected from a reference image, they should be collected from the ground surface.
 Consider image resolution when you choose features, so they will be clearly depicted in your imagery.